Written by: Genya Gorshtein, MSc

 To overcome the limitations in discovering the complete and functional immune repertoire of diverse antibody generation hosts, a species-agnostic antibody discovery platform is crucial.

-De novo polyclonal sequencing is a promising method that involves directly sequencing antibodies present in serum using mass spectrometry, thereby bypassing the need for genomic information.
+Rapid Novor’s REpAb® antibody discovery service uses de novo polyclonal sequencing to directly sequence antibodies in serum using mass spectrometry, thereby bypassing the need for genomic information.
 Even when genomic information and IgSeq data is available, polyclonal sequencing from serum can identify antibodies not found in B cell sequencing.
-This suggests that a complementary approach to antibody discovery and generation is optimal for uncovering unique antibodies from diverse hosts.

 For more information on de novo polyclonal sequencing for antibody discovery, check out our article: What is Polyclonal Antibody Sequencing?